 Narrated and executive produced by actor Sean Astin, this documentary features interviews with preeminent Sultana historians Jerry O. Potter and Gene Salecker, as well as descendants of the survivors.

 Don't let their voices be lost.
 It’s time to Remember the Sultana.

-Our goal is to tell this story, what happened on its ill-fated voyage, how and why.
+Our goal is to tell the story of this ill-fated voyage, how and why the disaster happened.
 This documentary is just the start.
 The Sultana should be in our history books, taught in our schools, and remembered by all who have a duty to those who fight to protect our freedoms and our nation.
 Please help us to remember the Sultana, and to raise this story from the depths of the Mississippi and into the hearts of people everywhere.